joelgardner/Kiko-plus/_posts/2017-06-30-part4-backend-microservices-architecture.md

 Let's also package-ize our `gateway` service.
 In `server/src/services/gateway`:

-`npm init -- yes && npm i --save folktale body-parser express graphql seneca`
+`npm init --yes && npm i --save folktale body-parser express graphql seneca`

 Repeat the addition of `bnb-book-util` as a local dependency (see above).